This Is How I Cook

 Description

-Sichuan Shredded Potatoes are a great way to eat potatoes and are ready in 15 minutes.
+Sichuan Stir Fried Potatoes are a great way to eat potatoes and are ready in 15 minutes.
+Perfect as a salad or side dish, even at a BBQ, these Sichuan potatoes are incredible.
 Just don't burn your tongue!

 Ingredients